osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 An "Annotation" message includes the unique id of the annotation, the owner id, the id of the associated dataset identifying the data in the archive that the annotation applies to, and for convenience (so that a second query to retrieve the dataset is not required) a "DataSet" message containing the list of "DataBlocks" comprising the annotation's dataset.

-## Section 3: Data Platform Service Implementations
+# Data Platform Service Implementations

 The dp-service repo contains Java implementations of the services defined in the dp-grpc repo's gRPC proto files, Ingestion, Query and Annotation.
-The remainder of this section covers the patterns and frameworks used to build the services (Section 3.1) and some details about the MongoDB database schema (Section 3.2).
+The remainder of this section covers the patterns and frameworks used to build the services (Section "dp-service patterns and frameworks") and some details about the MongoDB database schema (Section "dp-service MongoDB schema and data flow").

-### 3.1 dp-service patterns and frameworks
+## dp-service patterns and frameworks

 Some common frameworks and patterns are used in the service implementations, including gRPC server, service request handling, MongoDB interface, configuration, performance benchmarking, regression testing, and integration testing.